 - GoGirl!
 Grants: This grant is for women living in Coachella Valley, CA. Applicants must be 25 or older and working towards a specific undergraduate degree or occupational certification.

-- Imagine America Scholarship: This scholarship is for adults over the age of 19 who plan to improve their futures and enter trade professions.
-It provides up to $1,000.
+- Imagine America Scholarship: This scholarship provides up to $1,000 and is for adults over the age of 19 who plan to improve their futures and enter trade professions.

 - Jeanette Rankin Women’s Scholarship Foundation: This scholarship is for low-income students who are 35 years old or older and identify as women or nonbinary and are pursuing a technical or vocational education, an associate’s degree, or a first bachelor’s degree.

 - Patsy Takemoto Mink Education Foundation: This foundation awards scholarships to low-income mothers of minor children who are seeking their first degree or certificate at a not-for-profit, accredited institution or program in the US.

 - Rosenfeld Injury Lawyers’ Annual Single Mother Scholarship: This company offers two scholarships annually for single mothers who are working toward undergraduate degrees or law degrees and have GPAs of 3.0 or higher

 You can also check with the financial aid office at the school you choose to see if they offer any additional financial aid opportunities for parents returning to school.